InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 All parties in the ad supply chain who transact using URLs can add a macro in their URLs where the TC String is inserted.
 Any caller with access to the applicable TC String must insert it within a URL containing the macro `${gdpr_consent_xxxxx}` where `xxxxx` is the numeric Vendor ID of the vendor receiving the TC string.

-For example, for Vendor A with ID 123 to receive a TC String, an image URLmust include a key-value pair with the url parameter and macro `gdpr_consent=${gdpr_consent_123}`.
+For example, for Vendor A with ID 123 to receive a TC String, an image URL must include a key-value pair with the url parameter and macro `gdpr_consent=${gdpr_consent_123}`.

 The resulting URL is: